wrld3d/android-api-samples/README.md

 ### Setup
 * Clone or downloaded snapshot of this repo.
-* Obtain an [WRLD API key](https://www.wrld3d.com/developers/apikeys/).
+* Obtain a [WRLD API key](https://www.wrld3d.com/developers/apikeys/).
 Sign up [here](https://www.wrld3d.com/register/) for a free account and create an API key for your example apps.
 The API key is a string consisting of 32 alphanumeric characters.
 You will need to cut and paste the key into a resource file in order to authenticate your app.
-This is described in the ['Set you WRLD API key'](#_setApiKey1) step below.
+This is described in the ['Set your WRLD API key'](#_setApiKey1) step below.
 * In Android Studio, select "Open..." and then select the top level android-api-samples folder.
 If Android Studio is missing supporting libraries or components, you may be prompted to install these.
 Otherwise, Android Studio will download prerequisites automatically from JCenter.

 You should now see two modules in the project: [helloworld](https://github.com/wrld3d/android-api-samples/tree/master/helloworld) and [apisamples](https://github.com/wrld3d/android-api-samples/tree/master/apisamples).